Mr. Adams and Eve

-Synopsis
+Plot

 Eve and Howard Adams are a married couple who are both movie stars and reside in Beverly Hills, California.
 Eve, who uses her maiden name, Eve Drake, professionally, grew up in a show-business family and tends to be dramatic in both her professional and home lives.
 Howard is a down-to-earth native of Seattle, Washington, who handles Eve's excesses with patience and indulgence.

 The Adamses are under contract to Consolidated Pictures, where the blustery-but-pragmatic Joe "J. B." Hafter is the studio boss.
 He often pushes the Adamses to make films with exciting, romantic titles which will attract audiences.
 The Adamses often work with director Max Cassolini.
 Steve is the Adamses' longtime agent and friend and Elsie the down-to-earth and plain-spoken housekeeper who has worked for them for 12 years and runs the household.
 Connie Drake is Eve's mother, and Frances and Burt Stewart are friends of Howard and Eve.

 Episodes covered many aspects of the Adamses' lives, including disputes with Hafter, negotiations with Steve, problems with movie scripts, and events at the film studio and in their domestic life together.

-The Duffs' 6-year old real life daughter, Bridget Duff, also acted in one episode of the series in 1958.
+The Duffs' 6-year old real-life daughter, Bridget Duff, also acted in one episode of the series in 1958.
 She played Mary Pickford in the episode "The Ghosts of Consolidated", which aired on May 6, 1958.